MichalPleban/mailstation-hardware/docs/screen.md

 Note that accessing the LCD controllers this way requires manipulating a bit in port `0x02`, which also contains two bits of the keyboard matrix.
 It is therefore necessary to access this port with interrupts disabled, otherwise the keyboard scanning routine in the interrupt handler can overwrite this bit, leading to strange errors.

-The screen organization is described in this picture:
+The bytes outside the `0x38-0xB7` range can also be accessed, but they do nothing (they can be used for detecting the rpesence of the old screen though).The screen organization is described in this picture:

 ![LCD Old](lcd_old.svg)